 So, what exactly is capacity when it comes to satellites?

 Capacity is a much-used word when it comes to aviation wifi.
 Sean Cordone, Gogo’s VP of Satellite Communications, says: “Capacity is a measure of how much data can be transferred through our satellite networks.
-Adding capacity is the term we use to describe the process of growing our networks, to ensure a high-quality user experience is consistently delivered as demand for data grows along with subscriber growth.”
+Adding capacity is the term we use to describe the process of growing our networks, to ensure the high-quality user experience is consistently delivered as demand for data grows along with subscriber growth.”
 Mr Cordone says that satellite companies often measure capacity in terms of theoretical raw data available on any one given satellite.
 He adds: “You’ll often see satellite provider’s quote numbers like 100 Gbps of total capacity.
 These numbers are typically theoretical and sometimes include bandwidth reserved for remote home internet subscriptions.
 It also includes capacity in areas that serve no useful purpose for aviation.
 “It’s worth bearing in mind that most satellite companies serve many markets, so all the bandwidth is shared.
 “The total bandwidth calculations of certain satellites are also sometimes made using massive backyard satellite dishes, which greatly inflates the total capacity numbers.
 “To deliver performance, Gogo purchases capacity on satellites specifically to serve aviation and the unique areas around the world where planes fly.
 “What’s important for the in-flight connectivity market is that capacity to serve aviation.
 Still, capacity is a raw data measurement.
 You need a way to get that bandwidth to the seats in a usable way.
 “For that, we’ve developed innovative antenna designs and a highly specialised in-cabin network that includes a modem and wireless access points.”

 What challenges will the airline industry face?

-For companies currently making seat-back systems, there is the huge challenge of responding to the changing technology by diversifying into different areas.
-Mr Griffin says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
+For companies currently making seat-back systems, there is a huge challenge of responding to the changing technology by diversifying into different areas.
+Mr Hobday says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
 “Rockwell Collins specialises in aerospace electronics, including wireless video streaming systems and in-flight connectivity.
 B/E Aerospace is known for its cabin seating and lighting.